hphelion/docs.hpcloud.com/apispecs/bock/bock_openstack_storage_api.md

 |           | Delete volume snapshot  | DELETE  | {BaseUri}/os-snapshots/{snapshot_id} | Y/**N**  |  |

 ### 4.2 Common Request Headers
-*List the common response headers i.e. X-Auth-Token, Content-Type, Content-Length, Date etc.*
+The common request headers are defined in the Nova Compute documentation.

 ### 4.3 Common Response Headers
-*List the common response headers i.e. Content-Type, Content-Length, Connection, Date, ETag, Server, etc.*
+The common response hearders are defined in the Nova Compute documentation.

 ### 4.4 Service API Operation Details
 *The following section, enumerates each resource and describes each of its API calls as listed in the Service API Operations section, documenting the naming conventions, request and response formats, status codes, error conditions, rate limits, quota limits, and specific business rules.*